Rebecca Gayheart: Career

-In 2000, Gayheart had a lead role in the vampire film From Dusk Till Dawn 3: The Hangman's Daughter, as well as a lead role in the thriller Shadow Hours, opposite Balthazar Getty.
+In 2000, Gayheart had a lead role in the vampire film From Dusk Till Dawn 3: The Hangman's Daughter and a lead role in the thriller Shadow Hours, opposite Balthazar Getty.
 She also had a cameo appearance in Urban Legends: Final Cut, the sequel to Urban Legend.
 She followed this with an appearance in the independent comedy Harvard Man (2001).

-In 2002, Gayheart was hired for the role of Inara Serra on the television series Firefly but was fired after only one day of filming.
-Show creator Joss Whedon said that a lack of chemistry existed between the rest of the cast and her.
-The role was recast with actress Morena Baccarin, who reportedly filmed her first scene the day she was accepted for the role.
-None of Gayheart's work was used.
-On television, she had recurring guest roles in the series Dead Like Me (2003), Nip/Tuck (2004–2006), and Vanished (2006).
+In 2002, Gayheart was cast as Inara Serra on the TV series Firefly but left shortly after production began.
+The role was given to Morena Baccarin and none of Gayheart's work was used.
+Gayheart had recurring guest roles in the TV series Dead Like Me (2003), Nip/Tuck (2004–2006), and Vanished (2006).

 From March to July 2005, Gayheart starred in a Broadway production of Steel Magnolias.
 David Rooney of Variety praised her performance, writing: "Exuding all the breezy confidence of a girl who's always been popular and pretty, Gayheart's Shelby provides a strong center, allowing only brief glimpses of the cracks in her cheerful, optimistic veneer and refusing to be treated as fragile goods by the clucking women around her."
 She also appeared in a minor role in the Christmas horror-comedy film Santa's Slay (2005).
 In 2007, Gayheart guest-starred on Ugly Betty as Jordan, an ex-girlfriend of Alexis Meade.
-The following year, she returned to Broadway in a revival of the comedy Boeing-Boeing opposite Christine Baranski, Mark Rylance, Greg Germann, Paige Davis, and Missi Pyle.
+In 2008, she returned to Broadway in a revival of the comedy Boeing-Boeing opposite Christine Baranski, Mark Rylance, Greg Germann, Paige Davis, and Missi Pyle.
 She had a guest role on The Cleaner in 2009.

 Gayheart returned to film in 2013, reuniting with Jawbreaker director Darren Stein for his comedy G.B.F., portraying the mother of a gay teenage boy.
-She also starred opposite her husband, Dane, in the 2017-released thriller film Grey Lady, which was filmed in 2014.
+She also starred opposite her husband, Eric Dane, in the thriller film Grey Lady, which was shot in 2014 and released in 2017.

 In 2019, Gayheart returned to film with a minor supporting role in Quentin Tarantino's Once Upon a Time in Hollywood, playing Billie Booth, the ill-fated wife of Brad Pitt's character.